apify/crawlee/website/blog/2024/10-14-linkedin-job-scraper-python/index.md

 :::

-By the end of this tutorial, you’ll have had a fully functional web application that you can use to scrape job postings from LinkedIn.
+By the end of this tutorial, you’ll have a fully functional web application that you can use to scrape job postings from LinkedIn.

 ![Linkedin Job Scraper](./img/linkedin-job-scraper.webp)